josevnz/grafana/Dashboards/README.md

 So before we got and start writing any code to serve our Ansible inventory file contents, let's see put together some fake data with our Grafana datasource.

-### Using Mockoon
+### Using Mockoon CLI

-[Mockoon cli](https://mockoon.com/cli/) promises to make this very easy for us, specially if it can import an OpenAPI file.
+The [Mockoon cli](https://mockoon.com/cli/) promises to make this very easy for us, specially if it can import an OpenAPI file; this will make it very easy to see how the structure of each of the JSON endpoints look like.

 For our demonstration, we will use a podman container (which is also a very convenient way to run mockoon):